 The concept is about unleashing your inner rock star, democratizing music, and having fun

-A local, Stamford-based startup launched a challenge to American Idol today with the first completely web-based national singing competition.
+An East Coast startup recently launched a challenge to American Idol-offering the first completely web-based national singing competition.
 In the wake of decreasing broadcast television viewership, declining traditional record label revenues, and the massive rise of viral YouTube music sensations, Popstation.com is a pioneering platform where music fans can vote on hopeful artists singing original music-all online.
-The winner of each daily contest is awarded $500 and their single is digitally distributed globally, including iTunes and internet radio.
-With their claim of “No Lines, No Judges” Popstation strives to deliver where American Idol fails.
+The winner of each daily contest is awarded five hundred dollars and their single is distributed globally, including iTunes and internet radio.
+With their claim of “No lines, No judges”, Popstation strives to deliver where American Idol fails.

-“The concept is about unleashing your inner rock star, democratizing music, and having fun,” states Popstation CEO and Greenwich resident Howard Crocker.
+“The concept is about unleashing your inner rock star, democratizing music, and having fun,” states Popstation CEO, Howard Crocker.
 “We are the anti-American Idol -it's time to truly level the playing field.”

 “Popstation is different because the contestants are singing original Popstation music for the chance to win a contest every day.
-It’s inclusive, meaning that it doesn’t matter how old you are, or what you look like.
+It’s inclusive, meaning that it doesn’t matter how old you are,what you look like, or who you know.
 All that matters is how you sing,” says Crocker.

 Users are given two weeks to practice and record an original Popstation song, followed by two weeks of fans voting thumbs up or thumbs down.
-Artists sing right into their computer, utilizing a proprietary patented online recording studio that lives right on the site.
-No downloading or technical training is required to use the studio-the contestants simply sing directly into their computers.
+Artists sing right into their computer, using a proprietary online recording studio that lives right on the site.
+No downloading or installing is required to use the studio-the contestants simply sing directly into their computers.